syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 By default, [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) merges the required resource files from the theme assembly to the element to which theme is applied.
 To apply a theme globally in an application, set the `ApplyStylesOnApplication` property to `True`.
 It merges all the theme resource files to `Application.Current.Resources`.

-N> `SfSkinManager.ApplyStylesOnApplication` static property should be set befor `InitializeComponent` of window or in application start up if you are applying for multiple windows.
+N> The `SfSkinManager.ApplyStylesOnApplication` static property should be set before `InitializeComponent` of window or in application start up, if you are applying for multiple windows.

 {% tabs %}